-Born in 1997 in Columbus, Georgia, Wayne Brady auditioned for the British comedy series Whose Line Is It Anyway?, and he was cast in several episodes and later starred in the American version as well.
+Born in 1972 in Columbus, Georgia, Wayne Brady auditioned for the British comedy series Whose Line Is It Anyway?, and he was cast in several episodes and later starred in the American version as well.
 In 2001, The Wayne Brady Show first aired, and although the show earned two Daytime Emmys, it was canceled in 2004.
-Brady returned to host 2007's FOX network game show Don't Forget the Lyrics.
+Brady returned to host 2007's Fox network game show Don't Forget the Lyrics and in 2009 took the reins of the reboot of the game show Let's Make a Deal.

 Wayne Brady was born on June 2, 1972, in Columbus, Georgia.
 Raised primarily by his paternal grandmother, Valerie Petersen, Brady had a pronounced stutter and shied away from public interaction.
 At home, Brady proved to be intelligent and creative.
 By age three his grandmother had taught him to read, and by age six he began to create his own plays, commercials, songs and interviews, basing them on models drawn from television.
 As he embraced his theatrical side, young Brady was inspired by 1950s- and '60s-era music and television, and admired celebrities like Danny Kaye, Sid Caesar and Gene Kelly.